 Read on to find out more about how I became a coach.

 I grew up near Dublin, Ireland, where I currently live.
-I graduated from Trinity College (TCD) with a Law degree and then decided to diversify and study business (read more below), so went on to train and practice as a Chartered Accountant in some of the Big Four firms in Ireland and the USA.
+I graduated from Trinity College (TCD) with a Law degree and then decided to diversify and study business, so went on to train and practice as a Chartered Accountant in some of the Big Four firms in Ireland and the USA.
 This was quite a leap for me, as I struggled with mathematics at school.

-In the photo above, I’d just received my Accounting Certificate- knowing that blood, sweat and tears went into getting it, you couldn’t wipe that smile off of my face!
+In this photo, I’d just received my Accounting Certificate- knowing that blood, sweat and tears went into getting it, you couldn’t wipe that smile off of my face!